 A Handful of Limiting Beliefs

-Some beliefs are “core” beliefs meaning that they are central to many of the things we do and most important – feel.
-Think of core beliefs as having many branches that enable smaller, intertwined beliefs.
-If you want to chip away at core beliefs, take aim at the smaller branches first.
+Some beliefs are “core” beliefs meaning they are central to our identities.
+Think of them as having many branches that enable, smaller intertwined beliefs.
+If you want to chip away at core beliefs, take aim at the smaller beliefs first.

 “The pain pushes until the vision pulls.”
 Michael B. Beckwith